-This article covers everything retailers need to know about curbside pickup and the tools to use to create a seamless curbside experience.
+This article covers everything retailers need to know about implementing curbside pickup and the software solutions used to create a seamless curbside experience.

 Table of Contents